What is the Science of Learning?

 Banner image introducing the topic “What is the science of learning?” with a brain and book graphic

-That gap between what we teach and what students remember is exactly where the science of learning becomes powerful.
+That gap between what we teach and what students remember is exactly where the science of learning becomes powerful (Willingham, 2009; Bransford, Brown, & Cocking, 2000).

 How Learning Works

-Learning isn’t passive; students build understanding by connecting new ideas to what they already know.
-A few core principles shape how the brain learns:
+Learning isn’t passive; students build understanding by connecting new ideas to what they already know (Bransford et al., 2000).
+The brain has some limits, but a few core principles can help students learn more effectively.

 Cognitive Load